eduuh/byte_safari/notes/technical/computer/1730265622-computermemory.md

 - These variables are declared within a functions.
 - Created when the function is called.
-- The lifetime is limeted to the function execution.
+- The lifetime is limited to the function execution.

 ### 3. [Dynamic Memory](./C pointers.md)